Access to the ATLAS collaboration public web site

 What is a Virtual Visit ?

-Participants interact with the virtual guide thanks to a tool called Vidyo.
-It can be downloaded for free and a test will be organied prior to the visit.
-Others can follow the visit on the web, through the event specific pages created on this site.
+Participants interact with the virtual guide via Vidyo, a video conferencing service that can be downloaded for free.
+A test of the Vidyo connection and software will be organised prior to the visit to ensure that everything is working.
+Participants not able to be part of the main vidyo connection can follow the visit on the web, through the event specific pages created on this site.

 Technical requirements for participation